 Heather Cyr – did research on Costa Rican coast on the ecology of the planktonic cyanobacteria with Dr. Dreux Chappell (post-doc in Dr. Bethany Jenkins’ lab, CMB)

 Jennifer (Dautrich) Gautam – Marine Science Instructor, Project Oceanology (in CT); had been Intern, NUWC in Newport (whale bioacoustics data); Camp Counselor for Save the Bay (RI).

-Heather Drumm – Data analyst working on whale bioacoustics at Naval Undersea Warfare Center in Newport, RI.
+Heather (Drumm) Riddle – Data analyst working on whale bioacoustics at Naval Undersea Warfare Center in Newport, RI.

-Ananda Fraser - completed MS in URI’s MESM program with Dr. Forrester.
+Ananda Fraser – Program Servicing Officer, RI DEM; Adjunct Professor in Environment and Biological Science, Johnson & Wales University; MS in URI’s MESM program with Dr. Forrester.

 Emily (Frederick) Stephens – Working with the Alaska Department of Fish and Game (Commercial Fisheries Division) in Haines, AK; had been Naturalist/Deckhand, Dolphin Jet Boat Tours and Harv and Marv’s Alaska Whale Watching, Juneau, AK.
 (NOTE: Emily did Study Abroad in Alaska, and was hooked!)